backporteverything/Backport-Everything/README.md

 Just a note, rd-20090515 kept crashing for me on launch, and so I can't test it.
 But since it's just 13 textures, you won't be missing much if you can't run it yourself.

-To add textures to old old versions that don't support texture packs, you'll need to add it as a jar mod using [Prism Launcher](https://prismlauncher.org/) or [MultiMC](https://multimc.org/), they're pretty much the same, but Prism Launcher has fancy extra features.
+To add textures to old versions that don't support texture packs, you'll need to add them as a jar mod using [Prism Launcher](https://prismlauncher.org/) or [MultiMC](https://multimc.org/), they're pretty much the same, but Prism Launcher has fancy extra features.

-1. Download the ZIP file for the version of Minecraft you want to change, you'll need it for later.
+1. Download the ZIP file for the version of Minecraft you want to change.
+You'll need it for later.
 1. Download and install either [Prism Launcher](https://prismlauncher.org/) or [MultiMC](https://multimc.org/), take your pick.
 2. Open either Prism or MultiMC, log in to your Microsoft account and then click the 'Add Instance' button in the top-right corner.
 3. In the 'Custom' (Prism) or 'Vanilla' (MultiMC) section, on the right-hand side, tick the checkboxes for 'Betas' and 'Alphas' in the filter list.